objecthub/swift-commandlinekit/README.md

                               description: "Path to prelude file which gets executed after " + "loading all provided libraries.") let prompt     = flags.string("r", "prompt",
-                              description: "String used as prompt in REPL.", value: AppInfo.prompt) let quiet      = flags.option("q", "quiet",
+                              description: "String used as prompt in REPL.", value: "> ") let quiet      = flags.option("q", "quiet",
                               description: "In quiet mode, optional messages are not printed.") let help       = flags.option("h", "help",
                               description: "Show description of usage and options of this tools.")

-// Parse the command-line arguments and return error message if parsing fails if let failure = self.parsingFailure() {
+// Parse the command-line arguments and return error message if parsing fails if let failure = flags.parsingFailure() {
   print(failure)
   exit(1)
 }